• Menu

 Spaghetti Squash Carbonara

-One of the things I love about eating spaghetti squash is that my mental veggie consumption checklist for my family goes … check, check, and check!
-Plus it tastes great too – especially in this Spaghetti Squash Carbonara recipe.
-My 9-year-old honestly isn’t a huge fan when I pair spaghetti squash with tomato sauce, but she’ll scarf down just about anything that’s covered in bacon and cream (won’t we all?
-LOL).
-So I hope your family enjoys this one as much as mine does! :)
+One of the things I love about eating spaghetti squash is that my mental veggie consumption checklist for my family goes ... check, check, and check!
+Plus, it tastes great too - especially in this Spaghetti Squash Carbonara recipe.
+My 9-year-old honestly isn't a huge fan when I pair spaghetti squash with tomato sauce, but she'll scarf down just about anything that's covered in bacon and cream.
+So I hope your family enjoys this one as much as mine does!

 Spaghetti Squash Carbonara on 100 Days of #RealFood

-For this recipe, I used our favorite bacon – Applegate Organic!
-I love having Applegate as a sponsor because I would be using and talking about their products anyway (just as I did before I started working with them).
-The other thing I love about their company is that they understand that bacon and other meats shouldn’t be an everyday thing.
+For this recipe, I used our favorite bacon - Applegate Organic!
+One of the things I love about their company is that they understand that bacon and other meats shouldn't be an everyday thing.
 One of the changes we made when we cut out highly processed food was to reduce our consumption of meat.
-This recipe is a perfect example of how you can use meat just to flavor a dish – instead of it always being the centerpiece.
+This recipe is a perfect example of how you can use meat just to flavor a dish, instead of it always being the centerpiece.

 Spaghetti Squash Carbonara on 100 Days of #RealFood